 We would welcome additional adjuncts and associates in each category and always welcome informed input.

-We are already a non profit in Miane and are now in process of obtianing our Feaderal status as a 501C3.
+We are already a nonprofit in Maine and are now in the process of obtaining our federal status as a 501(c)(3).

 REBUILDING THE NARRATIVE

-The data are only meaningful to the extent that they accurately summarize or present key elements in narrative, and captures or presents those data elements most closely associated with cause and consequence, and with mitigation of harm.
+The data are only meaningful to the extent that they accurately summarize or present key elements in narrative, and capture or present those data elements most closely associated with cause and consequence, and with mitigation of harm.
 The story of every failure is the complete narrative, which changes over time, bringing new insights, new facts, and new data.
-A principal goal is to rebuild narratives for all consequential failures, expanding from only engineering analysis to the role (positive or negative) of law and policy, and mine-specific and global economics, as well as to a fuller description of consequence, both human and community-of-origin, and environmental.
+A principal goal is to rebuild narratives for all consequential failures, expanding from only engineering analysis to the role (positive or negative) of law and policy, and mine-specific and global economics, as well as to a fuller description of consequences, both human and community of origin, and environmental.